FLegendre/fd-read-xlsx/README.md

   // Get the active sheet of the “test.xlsx” workbook. auto const table{ fd_read_xlsx::read("test.xlsx") };

-  // “table” is a std::vector of a std::vector of cells. for (auto const& row : table) {
+  // “table” is a std::vector of std::vectors of cells.
+  for (auto const& row : table) {
     std::cout << '|';
     for (auto const& cell : row)